 Training phrases are collections of possible utterances that users might say to match an intent.
 You don't have to define every possible example of what a user might say because of Dialogflow's built-in machine learning, which naturally expands training phrases to other similar user utterances.
-However, you'll need to add multiple training phrases within an intent (we recommend about 10-20 examples) so your agent can recognize a greater variety of user input.
+However, you'll need to add multiple training phrases within an intent (20 or more examples) so your agent can recognize a greater variety of user input.

 For example, a training phrase like "I want pizza" trains your agent to recognize similar input, like "Get a pizza" or "Order pizza".
 As you create intents and training phrases for your agent, Dialogflow constructs a dynamic model behind the scenes to make decisions about how to handle user input.
 This algorithm is unique to each agent and is based on your intent specifications.